Secure Sockets Layer

 If you have support for it, you'll get a long list of output like the following example, or if not you'll get an "Error in cipher list: result.

 You can then set the protocols in your cypher suite to an optimal list and prioritisation.
-You can use Qualys SSL labs test.
+You can use Qualys SSL labs test or the Aeris test which is more strict.
 I'm not sure if it's possible to get a combination of ciphers that satisfy everything.
 The best I've come up with is a value that allows perfect forward secrecy and mitigates the BEAST attack, but it allows RC4 which vulnerabilities have been found in, but haven't yet been exploited in any way.
 Here's a screenshot of the best result I've managed to obtain (and the best I've seen from the top results in their chart).

 The cipher suite used to obtain this result is the set recommended by SSLlabs and is as follows.
 It's put in the SSLCipherSuite setting in /etc/apache2/mods-available/ssl.conf, or in the ssl_ciphers value in the site's SSL server container of the Nginx configuration.
 Our Nginx configuration is as follows: